fanotify (7) - Linux Man Pages

 additional marks must be created.

-Monitoring mounts offers the capability to monitor a whole directory tree.
+Monitoring mounts offers the capability to monitor a whole directory tree

 Monitoring filesystems offers the capability to monitor changes made from

-any mount of a filesystem instance.
+any mount of a filesystem instance in a race-free manner.

 The event queue can overflow.